pkiyer/f5-101-lab-kubernetes/docs/class1/module3/lab1.rst

 .. image:: /_static/f5-asp-and-kube-proxy-deploy-asp.png
 	:align: center

-The ASP are deployed.
-Now we need to update the kube-proxy with the F5-kube-proxy instances so that we can leverage our ASP
+There should be three entries in the table returned by the command above that start with "f5-asp-".
+The ASP instances are deployed.
+Now we need to update the kube-proxy with the F5-kube-proxy instances so that we can leverage our ASP.

 Deploy f5-kube-proxy